kataras/build-a-better-web-together/render_templates.md

 <div style="background-color:white;color:red"> <h1> Page 1's Partial 1 </h1> </div>
 ```

-Run main.go open browser and go to localhost:8080, this is the **ouput**
+Run main.go open browser and navigate to the localhost:8080, this is the **ouput**

 ```html
 <!-- OUTPUT -->